eliemichel/join.js/README.md

 Then, instead of modifying the `join()` responsible for the rendering by adding `_allTexturesReady` as a dependency, I made a difference between the *definition* of the rendering and its *execution*.
 So a first `join()` returns a promise to a rendering function, which is then executed when the event `_allTexturesReady` (and potentially others) is fired:

-    let $render = join($context, $gl, $object, $shaderProgram, function(context, gl, object, shaderProgram) {
+    // Yes, this is a promise to a function let $render = join($context, $gl, $object, $shaderProgram, function(context, gl, object, shaderProgram) {
         return function() {
             gl.useProgram(shaderProgram);